 As with other companies regulated by the 1940 Act, a BDC must adhere to certain regulatory requirements.
-The 1940 Act contains prohibitions and restrictions relating to investments by a BDC in another investment company as well as transactions between BDCs and their affiliates, principal underwriters and affiliates of those affiliates or underwriters.
-A BDC must be organized and have its principal place of business in the U.S., it must be operated for the purpose of investing in or lending to primarily private companies and for qualifying investments it must make significant managerial assistance available to them.
+The 1940 Act contains prohibitions and restrictions relating to investments by a BDC in another investment company as well as transactions between BDCs and their affiliates, principal underwriters and affiliates or those affiliates or underwriters.
+A BDC must be organized and have its principal place of business in the U.S., it must be operated for the purpose of investing in or lending to primarily private or thinly traded companies and it must make significant managerial assistance available to those companies whose securities are considered Qualifying Assets (as defined below) for the BDC.
 A BDC may use capital provided by public stockholders and from other sources to make long-term, private investments in businesses.
 A BDC provides stockholders the ability to retain the liquidity of a publicly traded stock while sharing in the possible benefits, if any, of investing in primarily privately owned companies.

 We have a board of directors.
 A majority of our board of directors must be persons who are not "interested persons", as that term is defined in the 1940 Act (the "independent directors").
 As a BDC, we are prohibited from indemnifying any director or officer against any liability to us or our stockholders arising from willful misfeasance, bad faith, gross negligence or reckless disregard of the duties involved in the conduct of such person's office.
-Additionally, we are required to provide and maintain a bond issued by a reputable fidelity insurance company to protect the BDC.
+Additionally, to provide additional shareholder protection we are required to provide and maintain a bond issued by a reputable fidelity insurance company to protect the BDC.